Plane Driven’s “Roadable” Glasair

 Key Takeaways:

-• The Plane Driven PD-1 is a hybrid aircraft-road vehicle combining a modified Glasair Sportsman with a road-worthy trike undercarriage and a separate engine.
+• The PD-1 is a hybrid vehicle combining a modified Glasair Sportsman aircraft with a road-worthy trike undercarriage, featuring a separate 80-horsepower engine for ground travel.

 See a mistake?
 Contact us.